acornejo/mamba/README.md

 Unions are particularly useful to send and receive parameters which may or may not have a value.
 For example, suppose you have a type that implements a linked list, and you want to implement an interface to find the largest value of the liked list.
-What will you return if a user attempts to find the largest element of a linked list with no values?
+What should you return if a user attempts to find the largest element of an empty linked list?

     let list = [1,5,10,3,7,15,8,4]
     let val:Maybe<int> = find_max(list)